Explore History in the Real World

 View in Your Space.
 Aim.
 Tap.
 Explore.

-Booksnake works by dynamically inserting a digitized item into the live camera view on your iPhone or iPad.
-Tap “View in Your Space” to open the camera view.
 Aim your iPhone or iPad at a flat surface nearby.
 Tap the screen to place your item on the physical surface.
-Explore by moving around—just like you would in a museum or library.
+Explore by moving around—just like you would in a library or museum.

 3.6 Million Items.
 And Counting.